-Application of perfective changes.
+Application of Perfective Changes.
 Sometimes the generated elements do not accomplish all the goals that have been set.
 In these situations the missing features have to be implemented into the generated code by hand.
-If the generated artifacts are well documented and easily readable, applying these improvements is a good way to build over the base functionality.
+If the generated artifacts are well documented and easily readable applying these improvements is a good way to build over the base functionality.

-In our case, the code produced by EMF lacked proper methods for asserting the equality between two elements, managing collections or generating a unique identifier.
-But fortunately the generated code did not require a deep knowledge of EMF.
-With the help of annotations to preserve these non-generated methods in future transformations and thanks to the cleanliness and organization of the code, the application of these perfective changes was straightforward.
+In our case, the code generated by EMF lacked proper methods for asserting the equality between two elements, managing collections or generating a unique identifier.
+Their implementation did not require a deep knowledge of EMF.
+With the help of annotations to preserve these non-generated methods in future transformations and thanks to the clean and organized code generated, the application of these perfective changes was straightforward.

-Cost of starting a new iteration.
-It is very common during the development process to go back to a previous step, introducing some changes and continue from there.
-This usually forces the redefinition of models and regeneration of code.
+Cost of Starting a New Iteration.
+It is very common during the development to go back to a previous point, make some changes and continue the process from there.
+This causes the redefinition of models and regeneration of code.
 In these cases it is very important to keep track of all the manual changes and procedures that have to be applied after finishing the automated tasks.
-For instance: performing the correct code modifications after its regeneration.
+For instance, performing the correct code modifications after its regeneration.